GARY SEIBEL: CHAIRMAN OF THE BOARD

-MIKE PETTIS: CHAIRMAN OF THE BOARD
+MIKE PETTIS: FORMER CHAIRMAN OF THE BOARD

 Originally from Midland, TX, Mike now resides in Prosper, TX.
 Married to his wife Nikki for 22 years, together they have three awesome kids: Regan, Cole and Case.
 Mike owns and operates The Gin, a restaurant bar, and entertainment venue, in historic downtown Prosper.
 He also owns and operates Pettis Under Construction, currently engaged in a major preservation and revitalization effort in historic downtown Prosper.
 Mike is a member of the Board of Directors for Sons of the Flag, and co-chairs the annual Country for Country Dinner, Auction, and Concert, benefitting Sons of the Flag.